 You can close your Microsoft account by following these steps:

 - Go to our Microsoft account closure page.
-You may be prompted to sign in or verify your password.

 - Select Mark account for closure.